This Advert Is Going Viral For Being The First To Show Real Breasts Lactating

 From Instagram’s nipple censoring to the general understanding that only men are allowed to be shirtless in public, female breasts have always been policed.
 Nowhere is this more apparent than in branded advertisements, where hypersexualisation is allowed but images of real breasts are few and far between.
-US female wellness brand Frida Mom set out to tackle this problem with its new #sprayitforward advert, which shows clips of full breasts and real-life breastfeeding.
-Released on 24th February, the video has gone viral for its accurate portrayal of lactation issues, breast stimulation hacks and new mother exhaustion.
+US wellness brand Frida Mom set out to tackle this problem with its new #sprayitforward ad, which shows clips of full breasts and real-life breastfeeding.
+Released on February 24, the video has gone viral for its accurate portrayal of lactation issues, breast stimulation hack,s and new mother exhaustion.

 Advertisement